Prompt engineering

 A shot is an example or demonstration of what type of prompt and response you expect from a large language model.
 This term originates from training computer vision models on photographs, where one shot was one example or instance that the model used to classify an image.

-Large language models like Meta Llama are capable of following instructions and producing responses without having previously seen an example of a task.
+Modern LLMs like Llama are capable of following instructions and producing responses without having previously seen an example of a task.
 Prompting without examples is called "zero-shot prompting".

 Text: This was the best movie I've ever seen!